 - A new challenge is in the works for 2020: Murder Mystery Bingo.
 This one is easy, no need to document or submit details about any books.
 You get (well, you print) four bingo cards which you tuck in your current book and circle the items as you come across them (one card for each of these categories: Weapons, Crime Scenes, Clues, and Red Herrings.
 Your goal is to get Bingo on all four cards during the year.
 Look for a "soft opening" around Thanksgiving for this challenge.

 Morgue:Welcome to the Morgue.
 We currently have 8 Medical Examiners on staff.
 You may refer to their autopsy notes by clicking on their clipboards below.
-Please note we no longer allow "signing out" corpses for Halloween displays.
-Too many were not being returned.
+Please note selfies with the corpses are not allowed.

 sorted by toe tags issued

 Medical Examiner Toe Tags issued Books read TTPB* Autopsy notes Personal effects Bev Hankins